Description of a stochastic system by a nonadapted stochastic process: Conclusion

 As regards the cosmological models in \cite{schulman99}, the implication is that the hypothetical presence of regions in the universe with an arrow of time opposite to ours would require some form of time nonlocality in the interaction between us and ``them''.

-We have derived the mixed backward-forward approach in the case of reversible dynamics described in the forward picture by a SDE with additive noise.
+We have derived the mixed backward-forward approach in the case of reversible dynamics described in the forward picture by an SDE with additive noise.
 No additional hypotheses have been made on the form of the SDE's, except the smallness of the interaction between forward and backward variables.
 For the sake of clarity the derivation has been carried out in the simplest possible case of a two-variable system; the generalization to systems with a higher number of variables, however, is straightforward.
 A question that remains open is the possible extension of the perturbative expansion to higher orders in the coupling strength.
-Another property of the approach that is probably worth further study is the presence of a sort of gauge freedom in the theory, which leads to non-uniqueness of the nonlocal part of the dynamics [see Eqs. (\ref{ODE1}-\ref{ODE2})].
+It likewise remains open the question of a possible extension of the approach to the case of irreversible dynamics.

 From the point of view of the Monte Carlo evaluation of statistical quantities, the main advantage of the approach is the possibility of treating final conditions as if they were initial conditions in a forward approach.
 Therefore, as opposed to shooting algorithms, the approach does not need large samples to treat low probability final states; at the same time, it does not have the problems of slow convergence and difficult handling of final points of transition path sampling algorithms \cite{ceperley95,crooks01}.
 The price is the increased memory requirement implicit---as discussed in Sec. \ref{Numerical tests}---in a forward-backward description of the dynamics, and the constraint of weak interaction between components of the system with opposite conditioning.